The narration for this entry consists of the following:

 As I entered Week 39, labour was initiated by powerful waves of contractions, which were not painful (yet).
 They came intermittently, so I breezed through this phase without much agony.

 Then came a bloody show.
-Although it did not signify that labour was imminent within the next few hours (some women get bloody show days before they actually go into labour), my husband and I made a trip to the hospital.
+Although it did not signify that labour was imminent within the next few hours (some women get bloody show days before they actually go into labour), I made a trip to the hospital.

 Upon a vaginal examination (VE) by the nurse, I was not dilating and therefore sent home…….only to forcefully be awake that whole night, due to immense surges of contractions.
 This time, they were ultra painful.
 The agony was starting.
 (Read more on this labour story at Part I: My Labour Story: What?
 It’s Showtime??!)